Cloud VMS vs Self-Hosted

 GPU Requirements for Self-Hosted AI Surveillance

-Camera Count Minimum AI Hardware Approximate Hardware Cost Power Draw
+Camera Count Minimum AI Hardware Hardware Cost Power Draw

 1–4 cameras Google Coral TPU / Intel OpenVINO $60–$120 4–8W